catclops/catclops.github.io/README.md

 ㅡ
-Experiences
+Experiences:<br />

-List 2 major successes and 2 major failures that your character has experienced.
+List 2 major successes and 2 major failures that your character has experienced.<br />

 Successes: I am an expert in brewing my own alcohol and  it has culminated into having my own hidden recipe in which I put scorpion venom into a prison-style wine for that extra kick.
 I invented one of the greatest tools of mankind.
 I named it the spoon (don’t fact check me please) however, the trademark and copyright laws are still pending.